Arkleseisure/Alts_code/README.md

 For those of you just looking through my GitHub unfamiliar with Alts, some background:
 Alts is a biweekly event at the Oxford ice rink where people turn up, pay for entry, and play casual hockey.
 Players are split into teams of 6, which play each other in small, friendly 3 minute games across the rink.
 Each team is given a number at the start of the session, and there are usually between 15-25 teams.
-The rink is usually split into 3 matches, one in each of the end zones and one between the blue lines, but on occasion when there are fewer people the ice is split into 2 matches instead.
+The rink is usually split into 3 pads, one in each of the end zones and one between the blue lines, each containing one match between 2 teams.
+On occasion when there are fewer people the ice is split into 2 pads instead.

 The aim of this program is to match teams so that:
 1. They all get the same amount of ice time